yk-yong/github-copilot-instructions/README.md

 - Write component in reusable and separate of concerns.
 Focus on composition.
 - Single responsibility component.
 (To test it out)
 - Keep component versioned control, create new component whenever introduce new changes.
 (To test it out)

+**Backend Rules:**
+- Use a service layer to handle business logic and data access, keeping controllers thin.
+- Implement error handling and logging in the service layer to ensure robustness.
 ```